 So today, I want to share my rather radical approach to age-appropriate dressing to release you from the concept that your age is somehow restricting your choices.

 What if, instead of looking at our age as a limitation, we view it as an opportunity.

 I started my career shopping for and dressing women when I was a 22-year-old baby.
 Today, I’m 40, a mother of three with 20 years of experience, both personal and professional, under my belt.

 In the past two decades, I learned so much about the challenges real women face while aging.
-I know, first hand, that it isn’t easy maintaining our sense of self and style in a world that wants to limit us after we turn a certain age.
+First-hand, I know that it isn’t easy maintaining our sense of self and style in a world that wants to limit us after we turn a certain age.

 Add to that our ever-changing bodies, and increased personal responsibilities, it’s easy to see how many of us, myself included, can get into a rut or feel like we lost our way.

 So before I get into the nitty-gritty, let me say this: the one thing I know for sure is that we’ve got this whole age-appropriate conversation wrong.

 Aging should be a celebration, so instead of thinking of all the things you “shouldn’t” wear, it’s time to embrace the world of opportunity that awaits us with each passing year.

 This site focuses on timeless, classic, ageless style.